-This release is based on MongoDB 3.4.6 and does not include any additional changes.
+This release is based on MongoDB 3.4.10 and includes the following additional change:

 Percona XtraBackup enables MySQL backups without blocking user queries, making it ideal for companies with large data sets and mission-critical applications that cannot tolerate long periods of downtime.
-Offered free as an open source solution, Percona XtraBackup drives down backup costs while providing unique features for MySQL backups.New features:
+Offered free as an open source solution, it drives down backup costs while providing unique features for MySQL backups.New features: